Quality management

 Optimal preparation for accreditation

-If the auditors detect no deviations from the standard during an audit, the respective biobank is optimally prepared for accreditation.
+If the auditors detect no deviations from the standard during an audit, the respective biobank is

 Since September 2019, biobanks can apply for accreditation according to DIN EN ISO 20387.
 The national accreditation authority (DAkkS) developed an accreditation programme for German biobanks in close cooperation with GBN.
 In addition, a training course for DAkkS expert assessors - from the GBA community among others - was designed and conducted in autumn 2019.